ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 sudo systemctl restart dnsmasq sudo reboot
 ```
 Congratulations!
-You have built ROS2 environment under Raspberry Pi Host and created a ROS2
+You have built a ROS2 environment under a Raspberry Pi Host and created a ROS2
 workspace “fe_ws”.
 Now you can create ROS2 packages and ROS2 nodes in this workspace.